jblukach/cloudwatch/README.md

 # 📊 Centralized CloudWatch Observability

-Centralize Amazon CloudWatch Logs across multiple AWS accounts and regions to simplify observability, accelerate incident response, and enable global alerting.
+Centralize Amazon CloudWatch Logs across multiple AWS accounts and regions to simplify observability, accelerate incident response, and enable active region alerting.

 This repository documents a centralized observability setup based on the **Amazon CloudWatch Logs Centralization** feature.
-It complements an existing configuration that provides **global Lambda error alerting via SNS to Email**.
+It complements an existing configuration that provides **active region Lambda error alerting via SNS to Email**.

 ---